 DEVELOPMENT AND FUNCTION OF THE STOMACH (SMALL CURVATURE), PYLORUS, AND DUODENAL BULB: The small curvature of the stomach extends between the esophageal sphincter and the pylorus on the medial surface of the stomach (the lateral surface is called the greater curvature).
 The pylorus is a short, funnel-shaped tube that connects the stomach with the duodenum.
 The pyloric sphincter allows food to pass into the small intestine.
 The duodenal bulb is located at the upper portion of the duodenum.
 The small curvature of the stomach, the pylorus, and the duodenal bulb consist of squamous epithelium, originate from the ectoderm and are therefore controlled from the cerebral cortex.

-BIOLOGICAL CONFLICT: The biological conflict linked to the stomach (small curvature), pylorus, and duodenal bulb is a male territorial anger conflict or a female identity conflict, depending on a person’s gender, laterality, and hormone status.
+BIOLOGICAL CONFLICT: The biological conflict linked to the stomach (small curvature), pylorus, and duodenal bulb is a male territorial anger conflict (fight in the territory) or a female identity conflict, depending on a person’s gender, laterality, and hormone status (see also Aggressive Constellation).